IBMStreams/sample.edge-mnist-notebook/README.md

      added to the end by the application to ensure uniqueness).
 By default, the prefix is simply "Camera".
 6. Finally, it can be [deployed to edge systems](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-deploy.html).
-7. Optionally, after the application is running on one or more edge systems, the `testing-kafka.jupyter-py36` notebook can be used to directly view the messages the micro-edge application is writing to the Event Streams topic, for debug.
+7. Optionally, after the application is running on one or more edge systems, the `testing-kafka.jupyter-py36` notebook can be used to directly view the messages the micro-edge application is writing to the Event Streams/Kafka topic, for debug.
    - Before running the cells in that notebook, be sure to edit the first code cell, and set `EVENTSTREAMS_TOPIC` appropriately, as well as setting `SHOW_IMAGES` to True if you wish to see the actual images sent over due to low-confidence predictions, along with the possible predictions and scores.
 If `SHOW_IMAGES` is left at the default False, only the aggregated digit prediction and scoring performance metrics will be shown.
-   - You'll also need to enter the Event Streams credentials string when prompted, as above.
+   - You'll also need to enter the Event Streams/Kafka credentials string when prompted, as above.

 ### 3. Build and Submit Metro-Edge Application
 1. Open the `build-metro-application.jupyter-py36` notebook in CP4D for editing and execution.
-2. In the first code cell, be sure the Streams Instance name (`STREAMS_INSTANCE_NAME`) and Event Streams topic (`EVENTSTREAMS_TOPIC`) are set appropriately to match your environment, as above.
+2. In the first code cell, be sure the Streams Instance name (`STREAMS_INSTANCE_NAME`) and Event Streams/Kafka topic (`EVENTSTREAMS_TOPIC`) are set appropriately to match your environment, as above.
 Edit the cell if necessary.
 3. Execute each cell in the notebook.
-   - Be sure to enter your Event Streams credentials string when it prompts, as above.
+   - Be sure to enter your Event Streams/Kafka credentials string when it prompts, as above.
 4. The last cell submits the build request and waits for the application to finish building.
 Once it has finished, it submits the application as a job in the local CP4D Streams Instance (that is, this application runs on the CP4D Hub, _not_ on an Edge system).